On this page:

 The minimum course unit requirement for the Master's degree in CTE, LDT and POLS is 45 units taken in residence at Stanford.
 The minimum course unit requirement for the Master's degree in ICE and IEPA is 48 units taken in residence at Stanford.
 The minimum course unit requirement for the Master's degree in EDS is 51 units taken in residence at Stanford.
 Please refer to the joint degree sections of this handbook for the allowable combination of minimum units required to earn the MA/JD and the MA/MBA degrees.

 Units earned at another institution do not count toward the minimum units required for the Master's degree at Stanford.
 However, previous coursework may be used to meet course requirements if equivalent studies have been pursued.
 (Note: Courses taken through Stanford's Exchange Scholar Program or the formal exchange program with U.C.
 Berkeley or U.C.
-San Francisco may count as part of the 45 unit minimum.)
-Coterminal students who have completed graduate level work in the two quarters prior to beginning their Master's program, will be able to use those units toward their Master's requirements, with approval from the Master's Programs Officer and Program Director.
+San Francisco may count as part of Stanford's unit minimum.)
+Coterminal students who have completed graduate level work in the three quarters prior to beginning their Master's program, will be able to transfer those units toward their Master's requirements, with approval from the Master's Programs Officer and Program Director.

 All students must adhere to the quarterly unit requirements in their programs (see program-specific requirements for detailed information).
 Please note that in order to be considered a full-time graduate student at Stanford, a minimum of 8 units of enrollment is required in Autumn, Winter and Spring quarters.
 The maximum units allowed are 18 per quarter.